 These would include projects such as infiltration basins, which capture stormwater and allow it to percolate through the soil to an aquifer below thus increasing aquifer levels and water supply.
 Because water suppliers in Stanislaus County rely heavily on groundwater, augmentation of groundwater supply is an important strategy.
-The SWRP project list includes multiple recharge projects, such as the Mustang Creek Managed Aquifer Recharge Project and the Rouse Lake Management Aquifer Recharge Project.
+The SWRP project list includes multiple recharge projects, (listed in Appendix F).
 On-site rainwater capture (e.g., rain gardens, permeable surfaces, bioswales, etc.) can also augment water supply by reducing the amount of potable water needed for irrigation and limiting offsite runoff.
 Benefits of rainwater capture include improved soil moisture levels and a shorter irrigation season.